LCPQ/PTEROSOR_endofterm_workshop/content/map.md

 <img src="/img/LeVillage3.jpg" width="600">
 <br><br>

-Toulouse is an amazing city with many things to see.
+Toulouse is an amazing city with many monuments to visit and food to taste (like cassoulet!).
 For more info, visit [Tourism in Toulouse](https://www.toulouse-visit.com).
-Here is a selection of monuments you do not want to miss:
+Here is a selection of monuments you do not want to miss.
+Note that there are all within walking distance to the workshop venue:
 * Capitole
 <br>
 <img src="/img/Capitole.jpg" width="600">